 Usually found on top of a coil or spring mattress, with an extra layer of cotton padding sewn into the top, to provide additional comfort and plushness.
 They are usually at a higher price point when they come with the mattress, and are considered luxurious to sleep on.
 Mattress toppers can be purchased individually, such as this one from OneBed.

-- Front (or stomach) sleepers – recommended is a medium to firm mattress to keep your spine well aligned
+Front (or stomach) sleepers – a medium to firm mattress is suggested to keep your spine well aligned

-When purchasing a new mattress, you should consider buying a new pillow or even a Euro pillow to add something extra to your bedroom.
-At #GoKindly we make a pillow for you and a bed for a woman in need.
+When purchasing a new mattress, you should consider buying a new pillow or Quilt to help you sleep better.
+At #GoKindly we make a pillow or quilt for you and a bed for a woman in need.
 We donate 50% of our profits to women experiencing homelessness and aim to make the world kinder.

 We hope this has helped you find the best mattress in Australia that gives your bed the best balance of comfort and support for a good nights sleep.